 Sarah’s career has been marked by both accomplishment and tragedy.
 Born in upstate New York, she received her undergraduate degree in accounting from the University of Delaware and her MBA and master’s degree in education from Elmira College in New York.
 She first gained political experience as an assistant to Rep. Amory Houghton Jr., a former CEO of the Corning Glass Company and a six-term member of Congress.
 She became the first executive director of the John Quincy Adams Society and helped to establish the Main Street Partnership.
-She has written for the Washington Post and other national publications and has appeared on numerous media programs.
-This summer, she will undertake a course of study in the Women and Public Policy Program at Harvard University’s Kennedy School of Government.
+She has written for the Washington Post, U.S. News & World Report, and other national publications and has appeared on numerous media programs.
+She recently undertook a course of study in the Women and Public Policy Program at Harvard University’s Kennedy School of Government.

 In 1999, Sarah married Michael Resnick, an agent of the Federal Bureau of Investigation assigned to the National Security Council.
 In 2011, he died of pancreatic cancer at age fifty.
 The FBI’s Michael D. Resnick Terrorist Screening Center is named in his honor.